scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 and can be found at WestHealth's GitHub repository `https://github.com/WestHealth/pdf-form-filler
 <https://github.com/WestHealth/pdf-form-filler>`_.
-This process was able to produce large quantities of pre-populated forms for seniors seeking COVID-19 vaccinations relieving one of the bottlenecks that have plagued many other vaccine clinics.
+This process was able to produce large quantities of pre-populated forms for senior citizens seeking COVID-19 vaccinations relieving one of the bottlenecks that have plagued many other vaccine clinics.